tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 This was definitely a good starting point but it was far from a robust and scalable solution.
 The reason for that was that it required manual work not just to initially set it up but for updates as well.
 When any of our CFN stacks would create new resources, I would go to the SSM Parameter Store console and create all the required key-value pairs.
 Then I would copy those keys in our application codebase.

-This process would be repeated every time CFN creates a new AWS resource that we would need to be referred to in the application.
+This process would be repeated every time CFN creates a new AWS resource that needed to be referred to in the application.
 Even worse, sometimes CFN would silently replace resources([instead of update](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html)) thereby changing its ARN, URL, Name, ID, etc while the application code would still be referring to the old values stored in SSM Parameter Store until those values were updated.

 ![SSM Parameters For A Better CloudFormation Experience](./probem-ssm.png)

 This quickly became a bottleneck for our fast-paced development team.
 Every time someone would make a change in the CFN templates we would check if we need to update anything in the SSM Parameter Store.
 If yes, after updating the value in the store we would also have to restart the Node servers using that value.

 Why restarting the servers?
-We had to restart the servers because we used to load all the values from the store one time before starting the server so that while the server was running, it didn't have to download those values again.
+We had to restart the servers because we used to load all the values from the store in one go before starting the server so that while the server was running, it didn't have to download those values again.
 For the server to pick up new values from the store we would have to restart the server.

 ```js {9,10,14,21,29}
 import express from "express";